Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 * **Frequently asked questions**

   A buch of questions frequently asked questions by the users about the cog.
-  These are written by the cog auhors.
+  These are written by the cog authors.